Frequently Asked Questions of People Who Are Breastfeeding

 - Your baby should seem satisfied and settled after feeding.

 - Pay attention to your baby’s output; after five days of age, your baby should be having at least six to eight wet nappies every 24 hours and their urine should be pale in colour.
 Their stools should be loose and mustard yellow in colour.

 - Healthy weight gain is a good sign that your baby is getting what they need nutritionally.

 Q: Does breast size matter?

 Your storage capacity can have an effect on your breastfeeding management but, no matter how small or large your storage capacity is, you will be able to produce plenty of milk for your baby.
-For example, a mother who has small storage capacities can still produce plenty of milk for her baby, however she will likely need to feed her baby more frequently to satisfy their nutrient needs and maintain a good milk supply.
+For example, someone who has small storage capacities can still produce plenty of milk for their baby, however they will likely need to feed their baby more frequently to satisfy the baby’s nutrient needs and maintain a good milk supply.

 There’s no way to know exactly how much your breasts can store, only your baby will know and this is why it is important for them to breastfeed on demand, whenever they are hungry and for as long as they like.